Scripting 5.4. Loops

 for variable to expression

-the statements between the for line and the matching endfor will be executed while a variable takes on values between two expressions, with an increment of 1 on each turn of the loop.
-The default starting value of the loop variable is 1.
+the statements between the for line and the matching endfor will be executed while a variable takes on values between two expressions, with an increment (raise) of 1 on each turn of the loop.
+If there is no from, the loop variable starts at 1.

 The following script plays nine sine waves, with frequencies of 200, 300, ..., 1000 Hz: